This article is also available in Russian

 If software developers were janitors

 Junior Developer — knows how to handle a certain broom and a certain scoop.
 Collects the garbage and cigar-butts left by other developers.
 Works really hard but most of the junk flows over the scoop.
-Does not yet knows what to do with the doormat and brings even more rubbish from the street.
+Does not yet know what to do with the doormat and brings even more rubbish from the street.

 Middle Developer — can handle a bigger broom and works pretty good.
 Knows how to sweep the garbage into the corner so that nobody notices it at the demo.

 Team Leader — starts the turbine and most of the rubbish flies out of the window.
 Then organizes the team to arrange the furniture the way it was before.
 In the process of doing that someone finds out that the whiteboard flew away too.
-Team Leader draws a rectangle on the wall and writes “Room 2.0”, then says: “It will be okay for the demo”.
+Team Leader draws a rectangle on the wall and writes “Whiteboard 2.0-alpha”, then says: “It will be okay for the demo”.
 The whole team in the meantime rummages all nearby stores trying to find an exact same whiteboard because the customer already got used to it.

 Product Manager — a long time ago he worked as a janitor but then decided it’s just not what he wants.
-Constantly rants that the room is dirty but when Team Leader says: “Close the room for everybody and give us six months, we’ll clean it and paint it new” responds that: “some other time, but for now please bring some garbage from the street, cover that banana skin and put a big bright label saying it is a modern art installation”.
+Constantly rants that the room is dirty but when Team Leader says: “Close the room for everybody and give us six months, we’ll clean it and paint it new” responds that: “some other time, but for now please bring some new garbage from the street, cover that banana skin and put a big bright label saying it is a modern art installation”.